 3. Uniform Commercial Code (UCC) Exceptions

-Oral contracts are enforceable if the goods are specially manufactured for the buyer, unsuitable for sale to others, and the seller has substantially begun production or committed to procurement before repudiation^1.
-This exception balances the statute’s fraud-prevention goals with commercial realities, as seen in Grand Forks Lumber Co. v.
-McClure Logging Co.
-(1908), where custom-cut timber ordered orally was deemed enforceable once production commenced^2.
+Oral contracts are enforceable if the goods are specially manufactured for the buyer, unsuitable for sale to others, and the seller has substantially begun production or committed to procurement before repudiation.
+Minn.
+Stat. § 336.2-201(3)(a).
+This exception balances the statute’s fraud-prevention goals with commercial realities.
+Minnesota adopted the Uniform Commercial Code in 1965, so this provision governs oral sale-of-goods contracts made on or after its effective date.

 b.
 Judicial Admissions

 If the party against whom enforcement is sought admits the existence of the contract in pleadings, testimony, or court submissions, the oral agreement becomes enforceable up to the quantity admitted.
-This exception circumvents evidentiary disputes but is rarely invoked, as parties seldom concede critical facts in litigation^1.
+Minn.
+Stat. § 336.2-201(3)(b).
+This exception circumvents evidentiary disputes but is rarely invoked, as parties seldom concede critical facts in litigation.

 c.
 Payment or Acceptance of Goods

-Oral contracts are enforceable to the extent that payment has been made and accepted or goods have been received and accepted under Minn.
-Stat. § 336.2-606.
-For example, if a buyer accepts delivery of 100 widgets under an oral agreement for 500 widgets, the contract is enforceable for the 100 units accepted^1.
+Oral contracts are enforceable to the extent that payment has been made and accepted or goods have been received and accepted.
+Minn.
+Stat. § 336.2-201(3)(c); see Minn.
+Stat. § 336.2-606 (what constitutes acceptance of goods).
+For example, if a buyer accepts delivery of 100 widgets under an oral agreement for 500 widgets, the contract is enforceable for the 100 units accepted.

 4. Full Performance by One Party

 An oral contract may escape the Statute of Frauds if one party has fully performed their obligations.
-In Langaun v.
-Iverson (1889), the Minnesota Supreme Court enforced an oral contract where the plaintiff had completely performed services within one year, reasoning that the statute’s purpose—preventing fraud—was irrelevant once performance eliminated evidentiary uncertainties^2.
+In Langan v.
+Iverson (1899), the Minnesota Supreme Court enforced an oral contract where the plaintiff had completely performed services within one year, reasoning that the statute’s purpose (preventing fraud) was irrelevant once performance eliminated evidentiary uncertainties^2.
 Similarly, Kruse v.
 Tripp (1915) upheld an oral land sale contract where the buyer had fully paid the purchase price^2.

 5. Contracts Terminable Within One Year